JakeHamacher/Fun-Time-Tools/README.md

 - Injection (SQL Injection using sqlmap): Automates detection and exploitation of SQL injection flaws.
 - Security Misconfiguration (nmap + nikto): Scans for common security misconfigurations and vulnerabilities.
 - SSRF Detection (Nuclei): Identifies Server-Side Request Forgery vulnerabilities using templates.

+### HashSlingingSlasher
+- Dictionary Attack: Uses a list of common passwords to attempt cracking.
+- Brute-Force Attack: Attempts to crack a hash using a predefined character set.
+- Rainbow Table Lookup: Uses a precomputed rainbow table to crack a hash.

 ## Installation

 To get started, you'll need to clone the repository and install the required dependencies.